nexoscreator/embed-yt-player/README.md

 - `videoId` (string, required): The YouTube video ID.
 - `thumbnailUrl` (string, optional): Custom thumbnail URL.
 If not provided, the default YouTube thumbnail will be used.
-- `playButtonUrl` (string, optional): Custom play button URL.
-If not provided, a default play button will be used.
 - `width` (number, optional): The width of the player.
 Default: 640.
 - `height` (number, optional): The height of the player.
 Default: 360.
 - `autoplay` (boolean, optional): Whether to autoplay the video when loaded.
 Default: false.